Dhananjaya Y. Chandrachud: e-Committee

 Chandrachud was the chairperson of the e-Committee of the Supreme Court of India.
 The e-Committee is the body tasked with the implementation of the e-Courts Project in India which aims to digitise the judiciary at the level of High Courts and District Courts.
 Currently the e-Court's Project is in Phase II, which in addition to providing necessary hardware to courts for meeting technological demands, has also undertaken to introduce various digital services for the benefit of the lawyers and general public.
 Under the chairpersonship of Chandrachud, the e-Committee has introduced and overseen the implementation of, inter alia, the following measures:

 Virtual Courts

-Virtual Courts were inaugurated in Delhi on 13 May 2020, in Pune on 15 May 2020 and in Chennai on 26 May 2020 by Chandrachud.
+Chandrachud inaugurated virtual courts in Delhi on 13 May 2020, in Pune on 15 May 2020 and in Chennai on 26 May 2020.
 Virtual Courts allow adjudication of cases on a virtual platform.
 Communication, sentencing, payment of fines or compensation takes place online.
 The facility is functional 24x7.
-At present this service is available for traffic violations under Motor Vehicles Act, 1988.
+At present this service is available for traffic violations under Motor Vehicles Act, which was amended in 2019.

 National Judicial Data Grid (NJDG)

-NJDG is a flagship project of e-Committee that tracks the country's pending cases, ensuring transparency in the functioning of the judicial system by making this information available in the public domain.
+National Judicial Data Grid is a flagship project of e-Committee that tracks the country's pending cases, ensuring transparency in the functioning of the judicial system by making this information available in the public domain.